Charles Brent: Work for Episcopal Church colleges

 By the end of the first World War, there were only five Episcopal colleges out of the "great many" which the Episcopal Church had established.
 Because of their "meager enrollments" and "financial difficulties," it seemed that they would probably soon close.
 Brent was "determined that this would not be."
-At this time, Brent's had two priorities.
+At this time, Brent had two priorities.
 One was church unity, which he pursued until his death.
 The other was doing what he could to overcome the separation in America "between secular education and the Christian religion" by trying to convince the Episcopal Church to give financial support to its five remaining colleges.
 As "titular Chancellor" of Hobart College.
 Brent led the effort which got off to "a good start" with the 1922 General Convention budgeting $10,000. for each of the five colleges.
 However, the 1925 General Convention reduced the appropriation to $6,000. for each college, and the 1928 General Convention appropriated nothing.

 In 1929, just before Brent "sailed for that ecumenical journey in 1929 on which he died," he gave an interview explaining why he believed church colleges were so important.
 He described "a Church college" as one "in which there is no dodging of facts, no coloring of science, but also and even more one in which Christ's revelation about the meaning of the universe and about the nature and destiny of man is assumed in all the teaching, in the administration, in the life of the place."
 The faculty would "know and respect" the "central convictions" of Christianity and teach them.
 Brent said that he would like to keep up his effort but that he knew he "had not long to live."